 - Its antioxidant compounds like gallic acid remove free radicals so less damage is done.

-3. Regulates the Immune System
+3. Helps Regulate the Immune System

 Your immune system can be a double-edged sword.
 Always on the alert to fight diseases, it can sometimes become overzealous and attack harmless cells in your body.
 Your body needs to maintain a fine balance round the clock when it comes to immune responses.
 Amla can step up to the challenge: